Nawabshah Tehsil

 Nawabshah is a tehsil of Shaheed Benazir Abad District (Nawabshah), Sindh, Pakistan.
 Nawabshah Tehsil (known as Nasrat Tehsil from 1903 to 1907) was established in 1903 by the British government.
 The tehsil was a part of Hyderabad district (1903 - 1912).
 On 1 November 1912, Nawabshah was upgraded to a district status of Sind Division.

 In 1909, Syed Nawab Ali Shah donated 200 acres of land to British government for construction of a town railway station and 60 acres of land for construction of buildings of district and taluka offices free of cost.
 To commemorate this, the British government then changed the name of Nasrat town to Nawabshah town.

 Demographics

 Population

 According to 2023 census, Nawabshah Tehsil had a population of 481,978.

 History

-Nawabshah Taluka was known as Nasrat Taluka of Hyderabad District before 1909 name is deprived from Nasrat Canal that is flow in taluka but in 1909, The Taluka was renamed to Syed Nawab shah ^{(now Nawabshah)}.
+Nawabshah Taluka was known as Nasrat Taluka of Hyderabad District before 1909.
+The name was derived from Nasrat Canal that flows in the taluka but in 1909, the taluka was renamed to Syed Nawab Shah ^{(now Nawabshah)}.